-You have sought to adapt this information requirement according to Annex X, Section 8.7., column 2 and Annex XI, section 1.2.
+You have sought to adapt the information according to Annex X, Section 8.7., column 2 and Annex XI, section 1.2.
 You provided the following justifications for the adaptation:

-"In accordance with Annex X column 2 of the REACH Regulation (EC) No 1907/2006, the performance of an EOGRTS is not required.
+"In accordance with Annex X column 2 of the REACH Regulation (EC) No 1907/2006, the performance of a two-generation reproductive toxicity study is not required.
 AAPB is of low systemic toxicity as indicated by a LD50 > 2000 mg/kg bw.
 No indication of any systemic toxicity of AAPBs relevant in view of a potential health risk for humans was found in the sub-chronic studies, including reproductive organs.
 From developmental toxicity data, there is no evidence for teratogenic effects.
 AAPBs have no genotoxic properties as proven in the full data set including in vivo data.
 The use profile of the substance indicates that relevant exposure to humans occurs via the dermal route.
 Reliable, relevant and adequate toxicokinetic data from an in vitro study on human skin showed a dermal resorption rate of 0 %.
 Based on the above specified toxicological and toxicokinetic data, it can be proven that the substance is of low toxicological activity and that no systemic absorption occurs via the relevant route of exposure.
-Therefore, further reproductive toxicity studies do not need to be conducted.
-Further, in accordance with Annex XI, section 1.2 of the REACH Regulation (EC) No 1907/2006, the performance of an EOGRTS is scienftifically unjustified.
+Therefore, further reproductive toxicity studies do not need to be conducted", and

+"Further, in accordance with Annex XI, section 1.2 of the REACH Regulation (EC) No 1907/2006, the performance of a two-generation reproductive toxicity study is scientifically unjustified.
 As indicated above there is no indication of any systemic toxicity of AAPBs relevant in view of a potential health risk for humans, neither from sub-chronic data nor from developmental toxicity data.
-In conclusion, further testing on vertebrate animals in an EOGRTS is unjustified.

-Further, in accordance with Annex XI, section 1.2 of the REACH Regulation (EC) No 1907/2006, the performance of a two-generation reproductive toxicity study is scienftifically unjustified.
-As indicated above there is no indication of any systemic toxicity of AAPBs relevant in view of a potential health risk for humans, neither from sub-chronic data nor from developmental toxicity data.

-In conclusion, further testing on vertebrate animals in a 2-generation reproductive toxicity study or extended one generation reproductive toxicity study is unjustified".
+In conclusion, further testing on vertebrate animals in a 2-generation reproductive toxicity study, using 2600 animals is unjustified".